 Will you be a good manager or a bad one?

 Knowing the difference

 Just as on campus you come across a multitude of teachers, lecturers and professors, so to a workforce comprises of different types of leaders, bosses and managers.
 Here’s what separates the good from the bad:

 A good manager usually has the following traits:

 - Managing, as opposed to doing – Good managers prefer to get the job done by encouraging the team to perform, as opposed to sidelining the team to get things done themselves

 - Doing, when called upon – In some cases, good managers won’t hesitate to roll up their sleeves and pitch in, for instance, when short-staffed or meeting a tight deadline

 - Teaching, coaching – When your boss offers to show you the ropes and shares his/her experience with you, you know he/she is one the ‘good ones’!

 - Motivating, leading – Instead of barking orders from behind a glass room, good managers work with teams to ensure they understand why they what they do, and that they do what’s right/best for the organisation

-- Listening, understanding – Good managers tend to listen to what their team has to say about how things are done, and will take that feedback into consideration when providing direction
+- Listening, understanding – Good managers tend to listen to what their team has to say about how things are done and will consider that feedback when providing direction